tejalkotkar/Python-Analysis-Projects/README.md

 * Special Hint: You may find this link to be helpful—[Python Dictionary for State Abbreviations](https://gist.github.com/afhaque/29f0f4f37463c447770517a6c17d08f5)

+# BONUS-II PyParagraph

+In this challenge, you get to play the role of chief linguist at a local learning academy.
+As chief linguist, you are responsible for assessing the complexity of various passages of writing, ranging from the sophomoric Twilight novel to the nauseatingly high-minded research article.
+Having read so many passages, you've since come up with a fairly simple set of metrics for assessing complexity.

+Your task is to create a Python script to automate the analysis of any such passage using these metrics.
+Your script will need to do the following:

+* Import a text file filled with a paragraph of your choosing.

+* Assess the passage for each of the following:

+  * Approximate word count

+  * Approximate sentence count

+  * Approximate letter count (per word)

+  * Average sentence length (in words)

 ## Hints and Considerations
 * Write one script for each dataset provided.
 Run your script separately to make sure that the code works for its respective dataset.